tcram/rda-image-archive/README.md

 ## layout

-- `sql/` is for data in MySQL format
+- `sql/` is for the metadata schema
-- `import/` is for data-processing
+- `import/` is for processing images
-- `export/` is for "deployed images"
+- `export/` is for deploying images
-- `api/` is for code supporting an API
+- `api/` is for code supporting to support an API

 ## installation